digixvalley

 • paywall views → trial starts → trial-to-paid conversion

-• revenue per active user (not just MAU growth)
+• revenue per active user (not just MAU)

 • conversion to first purchase